 How is your program organized?

 Our program is research focused and we expect that all students will be actively engaged in research during their time as graduate students.
-Qualified candidates are usually admitted directly into our PhD.
-Most students complete an MA thesis on their way to completing the PhD.
+Among students who obtain the PhD, either the MASc or MA degree may be obtained en route.
 In addition, we also have the option for a terminal MASc.

 How long does it take to complete a PhD?

 Our PhD program typically takes five or six years to complete.